sorinbadea29/Book-List/README.md

-# Book-List
+# Book-List ES5 Syntax
-OOP Book List Project.
-ES5 syntax with constructors and prototypes.
+Book List Project using constructors and prototypes.